Particular/docs.particular.net/persistence/dynamodb/index.md

 WARN: When using the Dynamo DB persistence with the outbox enabled, "provisioned throughput exceeded" errors may result in handler re-execution and/or duplicate message dispatches depending on which operation is throttled.

+> [!NOTE]
-INFO: AWS provides [guidance](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ProvisionedThroughput.html#ProvisionedThroughput.Troubleshooting) on how to diagnose and troubleshoot provisioned throughput exceeded exceptions.
+> AWS provides [guidance](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ProvisionedThroughput.html#ProvisionedThroughput.Troubleshooting) on how to diagnose and troubleshoot provisioned throughput exceeded exceptions.

 The Dynamo DB SDK provides a mechanism to automatically retry operations when rate-limiting occurs.
 Besides changing the provisioned capacity or switching to autoscaling or the on-demand capacity mode, those settings can be adjusted to help prevent messages from failing during spikes in message volume.